change-hi/change-hi.github.io/morea/intro/experience-onboarding.md

 ### 6. Graduate Division Information

-Please do not hesitate to contact us if you have any questions or concerns regarding your pay or GA position please contact Michelle Choe at choem3@hawaii.edu .
-As your position is under your department, please don’t hesitate to contact your faculty supervisor or departmental resources for questions and concerns as well.
+Please review the terms of your fellowship offer.
+As your position is under your department, please contact your faculty supervisor and/or your department for questions and concerns about your position.
+Students are expected to adhere to departmental and university policies and guidelines.

-All employees should have received a PNF (personnel notification form) and completed GATEX form (for tuition waiver).
-If you  have not, please contact us immediately.
-If it is the start of your GA-ship, you should have also received an offer letter.
+Please review the terms of your fellowship offer.
+As your position is under your department, please contact your faculty supervisor and/or your department for questions and concerns about your position.
+Students are expected to adhere to departmental and university policies and guidelines.

 All graduate students are expected to adhere to the Mānoa Student Code of Conduct:
 * <https://manoa.hawaii.edu/graduate/conduct-code/>
 * <https://studentaffairs.manoa.hawaii.edu/policies/conduct_code/>